 Treatment for Teeth Grinding Plano, TX

-If you are always clenching and/or grinding your teeth (especially while you sleep at night) and have joint and jaw pain, you should talk to our dentists in Plano, TX.
+If you are clenching and grinding your teeth, (especially while you sleep at night) and have joint and jaw pain, talk to our dentists in Plano, TX.
 Dr. Mark Sowell and Dr. Sara Chen recommend wearing night guards to prevent grinding and curb the behavior.
 Also known as a dental splint, a teeth-grinding night guard protects your teeth while you are sleeping and unaware of jaw movements.

 Clenching and grinding your teeth, also known as bruxism and gum disease, are the most serious threats to your oral health.
 Over time, depending on the intensity and duration of our grinding habit, our teeth can wear down and break.
 This is a neurologic condition, so we have no conscious control over it.

 Some people lose 50% of their teeth volume by age 30, and some by age 60.
 However, teeth-grinding problems can affect us all.
 Many are unaware of the condition because most people grind their teeth at night while sleeping.
-Dr. Sowell and Dr. Chen can easily diagnose teeth grinding through a simple visual examination and discuss any symptoms that you are experiencing with you.
+Dr. Chen can easily diagnose teeth grinding through a visual examination and discuss any symptoms that you are experiencing.

 Symptoms of Teeth Grinding

 Having worn down, chipped, or destroyed teeth isn’t something to take lightly.
-The result of chronic unintentional grinding, or Bruxism, can be pain, headaches, loosened teeth, and even fractured and cracked teeth.
-Knowing how to identify the signs associated with bruxism and how to fix the damage it can cause is essential to keeping your teeth healthy.
+The result of chronic unintentional grinding, or Bruxism, can be pain, headaches, loosened teeth, and fractured and cracked teeth.
+Knowing the signs of bruxism and how to repair damage is key to to keeping your teeth healthy.

-There are many symptoms of teeth grinding, and some people may not have symptoms at all.
-Some of the most common symptoms include the following:
+Teeth grinding has numerous symptoms, but some people might not show symptoms at all.
+Some of the most common side effects and symptoms of bruxism include the following:

 • Worn teeth.